voostindie/topicz/README.md

 Topicz is a simple topic repository administration tool, where the repository is a regular filesystem.

+## Project archived!

+(19-09-2021): I haven't used this tool myself in *years* and have changed my way of working drastically, so I don't expect I ever will again.
+High time to move this tool to the archive!

 ## Installation

 Install it as: